auchak06/Kaili_Auchampach_Notebook/Daily_Log.md

  * Realized we have been using the incorrect primers and have been doing a biofilm deletion instead of a motility deletion.
 Might have also been using the wrong parent bacteria.

 4/9/24:
- * Checked DNA again by running gel to be sent for sequencing
+ * Checked DNA again by running gel so it can be sent for sequencing
       * PCR was successful

 3/21/24: